 The Treaty also includes a unique conciliation procedure to deal specifically with disputes over transit.
 This can be invoked by member states, and is faster and less formal than taking a case to arbitration.
 Under this procedure, an independent conciliator is appointed in order to assist the parties in reaching an agreement.
 If no agreement is reached quickly, then the conciliator ultimately has the power to fix interim transit tariffs for up to twelve months while negotiations between the parties continue.
 The aim of this procedure is to reduce the risk of interruptions to transit flows while an agreement is being found.

-The Secretary General of the Energy Charter Secretariat has a role in appointing the conciliator in this case, but - apart from this specific instance - the Secretariat itself is not involved in the dispute settlement mechanisms.
+The Secretary General of the International Energy Charter Secretariat has a role in appointing the conciliator in this case, but - apart from this specific instance - the Secretariat itself is not involved in the dispute settlement mechanisms.
 The Secretariat has no mandate to act as arbiter on disputes arising under the Treaty, nor can it recommend or take any sanctions against member countries.